 Bias, cronyism, retaliation or flattery are limited by 1) the transparency of the reviews, which are freely available and possibly signed, and 2) the transparency of comments and recommendations, which are freely available and signed.
 In addition, Peer Community in Paleontology has established a code of conduct (no conflict of interest, no recommending of articles authored by recent co-authors and/or friends, etc.) to be followed by its recommenders.
 The Managing Board of Peer Community in Paleontology also performs a quality check on the deontology of the reviews and recommendations.

 All of the comments, suggestions and corrections leading to the recommendation being awarded are made public.
-Negative comments/reviews, as long as they are respectful and provide constructive criticisms and suggestions for improvement, are therefore also published if the preprint is finally recommended.
+Negative comments/reviews, as long as they are respectful and provide constructive criticisms and suggestions for improvement, are therefore also published if the article is finally recommended.

 Each recommendation by Peer Community in Paleontology has a DOI and can therefore be cited as suggested below (in your CV and in manuscripts):

 When an article is recommended by PCI Paleo, you can cite it as follows, by indicating which version of the article has been peer-reviewed and recommended: